 Being A Digital Nomad Can Be Shit

 Being a freelancer or digital nomad while travelling the world can seem like a dream job.
 And a lot of the time it is!
 But more often than not you’ll find yourself madly driving around a small town to find ANYWHERE that has even a skerrick of WiFi for you to steal.
 Or you’ll be holed up at a backwater Dennys till 2 am trying to make a deadline.
-The most common one is, for me at least, having to pass up on endless opportunities to do fun shit because you have to work while everyone else is on holidays.
+The most common one is, for me at least, having to pass up on endless opportunities to do fun things because you have to work while everyone else is on actual holidays.
 Digital nomadicy is one of many of the negatives of long term travel, but a necessary one for many to sustain this lifestyle choice.

 Travel Fatigue Is Real